trevordevore/levurehelper-dataview_tree/README.md

 ## The tree array

 The DataView Tree uses an array that represents a tree.
 This array has the least amount of data needed in order for the DataView Tree to work.
-The actual data that is displayed in the UI will be provided by some other data source.
-This data is supplied to the DataView Tree by way of the `DataForNode` message.
+The data you want to display in the tree can be added to the tree array or be provided from another array (or other data source).
+This data will supplied to the DataView Tree by way of the `DataForNode` message.

 The array assigned to the `dvTree` property is a numerically indexed array of node arrays (arrays nested within an array).
 Each node array has the following keys: